AsmundSchei/WeaponCollection/README.md

 # Common military weapons
- Collection of common military weapons for bacup purposes under CC0-1.0 license.
+ Collection of common military weapons for backup purposes under CC0-1.0 license.
 Artists is credited in folders.
 Please credit them if you use these models.
 All models is static.
  Version: 4.26.
 Files size: 1.57GB

  Link to Sketchfab models: https://sketchfab.com/aasmundschei/collections/downloadable-military-weapons